Understanding the Green Card Process

-To get a green card in the U.S. you use Form I-485, Application for Adjustment of Status.
+To get a green card, you use Form I-485, Application for Adjustment of Status.
 Form I-485 is sometimes referred to as a green card case or application.
-Below is some helpful information on checking your green card case status.
+Below is some helpful information on checking your I-485 case status.

-But before explaining further, you’ll probably want to know some basics.
+But before explaining further, you’ll want to know some basics.

 Understanding the Green Card Process